Thessaloniki, Greece · Wednesday 21 April 2027

 Adjusted Time

-18th International Alexander the Great Marathon is a full marathon held in Thessaloniki, Greece, scheduled for Sunday 21 April 2024.
-The course is run on trail surface with 114m of total elevation gain, reaching a maximum altitude of 49m above sea level.
+18th International Alexander the Great Marathon is a full marathon held in Thessaloniki, Greece.
+It is scheduled for Wednesday 21 April 2027.
+The course is run on road surface with 114m of total climbing, with its high point near 49m above sea level.
 For registration and full race details, visit the official 18th International Alexander the Great Marathon website.

-With 114m of elevation gain, this is a moderately undulating course.
-The route ranges from 2m to 49m above sea level (47m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 114m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare 18th International Alexander the Great Marathon against other marathons to find the right race for your goals.